Ncoder23/Ncoder23/README.md

 <h1 align="center">Hi 👋, I'm Nilkumar Patel</h1>
-💬 A passionate software developer pursuing a Master Of Science in Computer Science and Engineering at Santa Clara University.<br>🤝 I’m open to a software developer position, especially in the field of Backend Development and AI.<br>🌱 I’m currently learning Flutter and ML/DL.<br>
+💬 A passionate software developer pursuing a Master Of Science in Computer Science and Engineering at Santa Clara University.<br>🤝 I’m open to a software developer position, especially in the field of Backend Development and AI.

 ## 🌐 Socials: